Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 In the bottom center is the most important part of the user interface.
 It shows your health (red bubble) as well as your endurance (orange bars over the bubble).
 Besides that it shows you your skills and their cooldown and current boons and conditions that might apply to you.
 A bit over that you see the casting-bar.
 It shows how far you are in casting your current spell/attack.

+Also you can see if your equipment is damaged or broken by the small orange/red shield on the bottom right of the health bubble.

 **Bottom right**

 ![Bottom Right](img/en/bottom_right.jpg)